Skip to Content

 Check availability and prices at the Radisson Blue Resort here!

-If you’re looking for more info about where to stay in Fiji, be sure to read our blog.
+Be sure to read our blog on where to stay in Fiji if you’re looking to learn more.
 It includes detailed info on each area, the best things to do nearby, prices, getting to hotels, and so much more.

 visiting the chief at the village in fiji

-Getting our picture taken with the village cheif!
+Getting our picture taken with the village chief!

 Overall, I really enjoyed visiting the Fiji Culture Village and would recommend this trip to anyone who wants to experience the true culture of Fiji!